-- 3.1 Natural resource managers, decision makers and politicians should consider the possible effects that their actions could have on adjacent and downstream ecosystems (river basins and coastal zones) so that effects inside and outside the ecosystem are determined. - 3.2 Where impacts of management or use of one ecosystem has or is projected to have effects elsewhere, bring together relevant stakeholders and technical expertise to consider how best to minimise adverse consequences - 3.3 Environmental impact assessment (EIAs), including strategic environmental assessments (SEAs) should be carried out for all developments taking into account all the components of biological diversity.
+- 3.2 Where impacts of management or use of one ecosystem has or is projected to have effects elsewhere, bring together relevant stakeholders and technical expertise to consider how best to minimize adverse consequences. - 3.3 Environmental impact assessment (EIAs), including strategic environmental assessments (SEAs) should be carried out for developments that may have substantial environmental impacts taking into account all the components of biological diversity.
 These assessments should adequately consider the potential offsite impacts.
 The results of these assessments, which can also include social impact assessment, should subsequently acted upon.
-When identifying existing and potential risks or threats to ecosystem, different scales need to be considered. - 3.4 Establish and maintain national and regional monitoring systems to measure the effects of selected management actions across ecosystems.
-Plus matching management follow-up (cf 5.9)
+When identifying existing and potential risks or threats to ecosystem, different scales need to be considered. - 3.4 Establish and/or maintain national and regional, where applicable, feed-back mechanisms to monitor the effects of management practices across ecosystems.